grafana/grafana/docs/sources/dashboards/dashboard-public/index.md

 ## Make a dashboard public

-1. Click the sharing icon to the right of the dashboard title.
+1. Click the sharing icon in the dashboard header.
 1. Click the **Public dashboard** tab.
-1. Acknowledge the implications of making the dashboard public by checking all the checkboxes.
+1. Acknowledge the implications of making the dashboard public by selecting all the checkboxes.
 1. Click **Generate public URL** to make the dashboard public and make your link live.
 1. Copy the public dashboard link if you'd like to share it.
 You can always come back later for it.

-Once you've made the dashboard public, a **Public** tag is added in the header of the dashboard.
+Once you've made the dashboard public, a **Public** tag is displayed in the header of the dashboard.

 ## Pause access

-1. Click the sharing icon to the right of the dashboard title.
+1. Click the sharing icon in the dashboard header.
 1. Click the **Public dashboard** tab.
 1. Enable the **Pause sharing dashboard** toggle.